 There are many different kinds of chlorine out there, and all of them market themselves as pool owners’ first and best line of defense against germs and other unwelcome guests.
 Trying to find one you can rely on to keep your swimming pool clean and safe can feel like a bit of a gamble.
-They can’t all be the best — right?
+Trichlor is one of these options.

-Trichlor is one such product.
-What exactly is it, and is it a good idea to put it in your pool?
+So, what exactly is trichlor, and is it a good idea to put it in your pool?
+Let’s dive in.

 What Is Trichlor and How Does It Work?